Tattoo Info and Aftercare

 It is common for the film to fill with fluids.
 This can look like the muddled colors of your tattoo or look like watery blood.
 It is NORMAL and is the plasma your body is pushing out to the surface from a scab.
 Because the plasma it doesn't dry out on your skin as a scab, its sits under the film as a liquid.
 There is no need for concern if you see fluid, this is your own blood plasma and perhaps a bit of tattoo pigment, but it is working hard to re-build your skin so leave it alone!

 *For the duration of the 3-5 day period, avoid excessive water exposure.
-This means that WHEN you shower for the first three days, just get in, and get out, being careful to minimize the water spray onto the Tegaderm.
+This means that WHEN you shower for the first three days, just get in, and get out, being careful to minimize the water spray onto the bandage.

 *When it is time to remove the Tegaderm, the easiest way is to do it in the shower.
 Rub the edges of the bandage until you can get ahold of it, and GENTLY pull it free from the skin.
 Remove the bandage like a 3m strip- pulling down - instead of away, from your skin.
 Draw the bandage along the surface of the skin with one hand while supporting the skin behind the bandage with the other hand.
-Removing the Tegaderm may be just a bit painful, but with patience and gentleness it shouldn’t be too bad, or take too long.
-DO NOT PULL THE BANDAGE DIRECTLY AWAY FROM THE SKIN AS THIS MAY CAUSE UNDUE PAIN.

 *Once the Tegaderm is removed, wash the tattoo thoroughly with warm soapy water.
 Use any mild soap (avoid heavy fragrances and never wash your raw tattoo with an exfoliating soap!)
 The trick to getting your tattoo clean is to wash it VERY gently, not just once, but as many times as needed to get it clean.
 Avoid using a lot of pressure while washing it as this may cause discomfort.
 Your tattoo isn’t clean until it no longer has any areas that feel “slippery” to the touch.
 This is what you will do from here on out 2-3 times a day until the skin has regenerated.